 THE DELMAS-ORFILLA-ROUVIÈRE MUSEUM (DOR)

-Less well known than the anatomy museum but just as remarkable, the DOR museum houses a unique collection acquired by the faculty in 2011.
+Less well-known than the anatomy museum but just as remarkable, the DOR Museum houses a one-of-a-kind collection acquired by the faculty in 2011.

 2011